 Major hotels in cities may accept payment by credit or debit card.
 This may however come with some heavy fees and less than desirable exchange rates, as well as lacking any guarantee that it’ll actually be functioning on the day.
 Be sure to check it out thoroughly before using the service, and have a back-up plan in case paying with a card isn’t possible.

 It's not advised to exchange money in a bank or at the airport, as the rates are less competitive, although you will likely need to obtain a small amount of local currency upon arrival to pay for transport into the city.
-You can expect to receive around 1350 kyat for US $1 (mid 2017).
+You can expect to receive around 1,500 kyat for US $1 (late 2019).

 Exchange bureaus, banks and hotels have become more regulated and should, in theory, be offering similar rates.
 However, it’s always a good idea to shop around to get the best value exchange.